Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Burns are a type of traumatic injury caused by thermal, electrical, chemical, or electromagnetic energy.
-Smoking and open flame are the leading causes of burn injury for older adults, while scalding is the leading cause of burn injury for children.
-Both infants and the elderly are at the greatest risk for burn injury.
+Burns are a type of painful wound caused by thermal, cold, electrical, chemical, or electromagnetic energy.
+Smoking and open flame are the leading causes of burn injury for older adults.
+Scalding is the leading cause of burn injury for children.
+Both infants and the older adults are at the greatest risk for burn injury.

-Thermal burns - burns due to external heat sources which raise the temperature of the skin and tissues and cause tissue cell death or charring.
+Thermal burns.
+These burns are due to heat sources which raise the temperature of the skin and tissues and cause tissue cell death or charring.
 Hot metals, scalding liquids, steam, and flames, when coming into contact with the skin, can cause thermal burns.

-Radiation burns - burns due to prolonged exposure to ultraviolet rays of the sun, or to other sources of radiation such as x-ray.
+Radiation burns.
+These burns are due to prolonged exposure to ultraviolet rays of the sun, or to other sources of radiation such as X-ray.

-Chemical burns - burns due to strong acids, alkalies, detergents, or solvents coming into contact with the skin and/or eyes.
+Chemical burns.
+These burns are due to strong acids, alkalies, detergents, or solvents coming into contact with the skin, eyes, mouth, or gastrointestinal tract.

-Electrical burns - burns from electrical current, either alternating current (AC) or direct current (DC).
+Electrical burns.
+These burns are from electrical current, either alternating current (AC) or direct current (DC).

 The skin is the largest organ of the body and has many important functions.
-It is composed of the following layers, with each layer performing specific functions:
+It is made up of several layers, with each layer having a specific functions:

-The epidermis is the thin, outer layer of the skin which consists of the following three parts:
+The epidermis is the thin, outer layer of the skin with many layers including:

 The epidermis also contains melanocytes, which are cells that produce melanin (skin pigment).